Lightnet/vite-solid-surrealdb/README.md

 # Database:

 	SurrealDB build on rust language.
 There is no UI that not yet release.
-Since SurrealDB server running.
+Since SurrealDB run by command line to start server.
 It can used http Rest API query, SQL script, websocket and command line.

  SurrealDB has couple of way of handle database for json, doc, strict schemafull and schemaless table.